Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 As when compared and analyzed to if you lost 32% of your trading capital you'd have to make 47 % profit on your remaining account balance just to get back to break-even.
 To compare this with the above example, 47% maximum draw-down is much easier to break-even than 640% maximum draw down is.

-The chart below shows what percentage of your trading equity you would have to make so as to get back to break-even if you were to lose a certain percent% of your trading capital.
+The chart below shows what percentage of your trading equity you'd have to make so as to get back to break-even if you were to lose a certain percent of your trading capital.

 Concept of BreakEven